EolnMsuk/AntiDarkSword/README.md

 ## ⚙️ Configuration
 1. Open your iPhone's native **Settings** app.
 2. Scroll down to the Tweak section and tap **AntiDarkSword**.
-3. You will see an option to list your apps. **All switches are ON by default.**
+3. You will see an option to list your apps. **All switches are OFF by default** (meaning JavaScript is allowed and apps behave normally).
-4. **Turn OFF** the switch for any app you wish to protect.
-Turning it off strips its ability to run JavaScript.
+4. **Turn ON** the switch for any app you wish to protect.
+Turning it on restricts its web access and strips its ability to run JavaScript.
+5. You can use the **Add Custom Bundle ID / Process** button to manually restrict hidden background daemons.
-5. Tap the **Respring** button in the top right corner to apply your new security rules.
+6. Tap the **Save** button in the top right corner (available in both the main menu and app list) to apply your new security rules and respring.
+7. To quickly clear your settings, use the **Reset to Defaults** button at the bottom of the main menu.

 ## 👨‍💻 Developer
 Created by [eolnmsuk](https://venmo.com/user/eolnmsuk)